mattermost/mattermost-plugin-jira/readme.md

 Sometimes the plugin may crash unexpectedly and you may notice a response in red text below the chat window displaying ` slash command with trigger of  '/(name)' not found,`.
 If you check your log file, look for messages that refer to "plugins" and "health check fail", "ExecuteCommand" etc.

 If you encounter these types of issues you can set `LogSettings.FileLevel` to `DEBUG` in your `config.json` settings.
 This will enable debug logging and give more verbose error events in the system log.
-Then try re-enabling the plugin in the system-console.
+Then try re-enabling the plugin in the Mattermost System Console.
 These log results may be requested by others in the forum or by our support team.

 **Note:** If you have a site with high volumes of activity, this setting can cause log files to expand substantially and may adversely impact the server performance.
 Keep an eye on your server logs, or only enable in development environments.

-### Jira/Mattermost user connections
+### Jira/Mattermost User Connections

 Connecting an account between Mattermost and Jira is a key part of the installation process and requires the end-user to authenticate with Jira and allow access to their Jira account.
-All `create`, `view`, `assign` and `transition` operations are done using the logged in user's Jira access token.
+All `create`, `view`, `assign`, and `transition` operations are done using the logged in user's Jira access token.

-- You must be signed into Mattermost on the same browser you are using to sign into Jira during `connect`
+- You must be signed into Mattermost on the same browser you are using to sign into Jira during `connect`.
-- The domain end-users sign into Mattermost with on that browser must match the SiteURL in config.json
+- The domain end users sign into Mattermost with on that browser must match the SiteURL in `config.json`.

 ## 6. Help